 A It is inappropriate for a manager to date one of his or her direct reports or another person who is subordinate in his or her group.
 Even if the relationship appears to be consensual, having one individual in a position of power over the other could result in a conflict of interest.
-Any concerns should be addressed to Human Resources.
+The individuals involved should address the issue with Human Resources and seek alternative reporting lines before continuing to pursue a relationship.